SkywardSyntax/3DRaymarching/README.md

-# Raymarching Fractal Demo with WebGL
+# Raytracing Fractal Demo with WebGL

-Welcome to the raymarching fractal demo implemented with WebGL!
-This project showcases a fractal rendered using raymarching techniques in a WebGL context.
+Welcome to the raytracing fractal demo implemented with WebGL!
+This project showcases a fractal rendered using raytracing techniques in a WebGL context.

 ## Description

-This project demonstrates a raymarching fractal demo using WebGL.
+This project demonstrates a raytracing fractal demo using WebGL.
 The fractal is rendered in real-time on a canvas element, providing an interactive and visually appealing experience.

 ## Running the Application